-Glycolipids are a type of complex lipids comprising carbohydrate, fatty acids, sphingolipids or a glycerol group.
+Glycolipids are a type of complex lipids comprising carbohydrates, fatty acids, sphingolipids or a glycerol group.
 The term glycolipids mainly describe any compound containing one or more monosaccharide residues bound by a glycosidic linkage.
 These molecules are widely distributed in tissue, brain and also in nerve cells.

 Also Read: Lipids